G Adventures: Awards

 In 2018, the company was recognized as one of the World's Most Innovative Companies by Fast Company and was honoured at the Edison Awards for Social Impact.

 Partnerships

 In 2011, G Adventures partnered with Global Exploration for Educators Organization (GEEO) with the goal of helping more teachers explore the world and then bring their experiences back into their classrooms.
-Since then, over 2,000 teachers have traveled through the GEEO/G Adventures program.
+Since then, over 2,000 teachers have traveled through the program.

 In 2013, G Adventures entered into a $1.3 million partnership with the Multilateral Investment Fund, a member of the Inter-American Development Bank, the largest source of development funding for Latin America and the Caribbean.

-In 2015, G Adventures announced a partnership with the National Geographic Society, creating a program of 80 tours called National Geographic Journeys with G Adventures.
+In 2015, G Adventures announced a partnership with the National Geographic Society to create the National Geographic Journeys with G Adventures tour.

-In 2016 on World Tourism Day, G Adventures announced a partnership with the Jane Goodall Institute.
+In 2016, on World Tourism Day, G Adventures announced a partnership with the Jane Goodall Institute.
 The Jane Goodall Collection by G Adventures is a program of 20 itineraries aimed at raising the awareness of animal welfare and wildlife-friendly tourism, endorsed by primatologist Dr. Jane Goodall.